vertica/vertica-nodejs/packages/vertica-nodejs/README.md

 ### Connection With Config Object

 You can override environment variables and defaults by providing your own configuration object.
-In this example we are providng a configuration object that uses the environment variables, so there would be no change in behavior, but you can provide any valid user, host, database, password, port, or a subset.
+In this example we are providing a configuration object.
+We are initializing it with the same environment variables used in the previous examples, but you can provide any user, host, database, password or port you want.

 ```javascript
     const {Client} = require('vertica-nodejs')